fhdm-dev/scoppy/docs/wiki/fscope-250k5-v2.md

 #### 2. Input Connectors

-- Solder pairs of 0.1" male headers to each of CH1/GND and CH2/GND (these can be found at the bottom of the board).
+- Solder pairs of 0.1" male headers to each of CH1/GND and CH2/GND (these can be found at the bottom of the board) and/or solder compatible BNC connectors to BNC CH1 and BNC CH2.

 #### 3. AC/DC Coupling pins